Avinash174/Collage-App/README.md

-# collage_app
+# Connector App

-A new Flutter project.
+A New Collage Connector App.

 ## Getting Started